-- LEARNER put the learner at the centre of everything we do. - QUALITY deliver the highest quality possible in everything we do. - IMPACT achieve the highest possible positive impact on the economic and social wellbeing of Swansea and South West Wales. - EXCELLENCE strive to be an excellent organisation, growing sustainably, innovating and investing.
+- LEARNER put the learner at the centre of everything we do. - QUALITY deliver the highest quality possible in everything we do. - IMPACT achieve the highest possible positive impact on the economic and social wellbeing of individual learners in Swansea and South West Wales. - EXCELLENCE strive to be an excellent organisation, growing sustainably, innovating and investing.